Above, friend and brother Ben Jealous, former CEO of the NAACP, speaks in a candid session with Just Brothers Members in Atlanta, in November of 2015.

 We often end up trusting no one, and opening up to no one.
 This is just not healthy, nor can you build up either yourself or community this way.

-Just Brothers was developed by me and a group of leaders from Atlanta, inspired originally by a thought by Mrs. Natasha Bryant.
+Just Brothers was developed by me and a group of leaders from Atlanta.
 The organizing of Just Brothers is an effort to end this breach of ‘the spirit.’

 The 2014 and 2015 seasons of Just Brothers exceeded all expectations, and we are honored to roll out a rich and substantive plan for 2016 to Members of Just Brothers.